Chronic Back Pain

 The bony spinal column is important for supporting your body and protecting the delicate spinal cord.
 However, many conditions, from arthritis to traumatic injury, can cause your spine to stop working the way it should.
 When this happens, several types of treatments may help restore function to your spine and relieve the pain associated with back, neck, and spine conditions.

 To experience freedom from your back, neck, and spine condition or injury, meet with one of our Dignity Health experts.
-Call us or use our Find a Doctor tool to get started with your care.

 Common Back, Neck, & Spine Conditions